seascape-models/seascape_collaboration/README.md

 * Commit – Save changes of your project to .git file in your local computer/cloud directory
 * Push – Send changes to GitHub so others can access them and update their project version
 * Pull – Update the project on your local computer/cloud directory with changes others have send to GitHub
 * Clone – Bring an already existing project down to your local computer/cloud directory (you would do this when joining or continuing someone else’s project)
 * Invite – Add another user to your project so they can make edits, join or continue with your progress.

 ## Directories and files

-Directories are hierarchical entirely in structure (folders in folder in folders), but shortcuts allow you to jump between paths.
+Directories are hierarchical structures for storing information (folders in folder in folders).
+Shortcuts allow you to jump between paths.
 There are some differences in the general directory structure of MAC and Windows, so you need to be aware of the ones relevant to your operating system (see below for details).
 The main thing you need to understand here is the structure of a directory.
 We stress on proper usage of sub-folders (do it smart not lazy so directories are easy for another user to understand).

 #### MAC